medikoo/es5-ext/README.md

 Whether value is not primitive

 ### isPlainObject(arg)

+Whether object is plain object, its protototype should be Object.prototype and it cannot be host object.

 ### keyOf(obj, searchValue)

+Search object for value

 ### map(obj, cb[, thisArg])
 ### mapKeys(obj, cb[, thisArg])
 ### mapToArray(obj[, cb[, thisArg[, compareFn]]])